 “Run!”
 I yelled, and no one ignored me this time.
 We sprinted away from the tree as fast as we could.
 Adrenaline pumped through my body, masking the aches and pains that made it difficult to move in the first place.
 The tree behind us was now fully uprooted.
 It stomped forward, creating small craters in the grass with each footfall.
 Dirt sprayed in every which way, rumbling the earth and almost knocking me off of my feet.
 I looked back and found Raffa running the same direction as us, but Lobo wasn’t on his back.

 Raffa only glanced over his shoulder at the base of the tree that was chasing us.
 I squinted my eyes.
 Lobo’s gray-furred body was wedged into the tangled roots of the walking tree’s feet.

 All of this could have been avoided.
 We could have just left without issue if Raffa stopped being so scared of a young girl of a different race.
 All because of something my people did years ago.
 Had it ever occurred to him that one action does not define an entire race?
 Had anyone considered that?

-Raffa tried to do the same, but while he was preoccupied with keeping an eye on Lobo, he didn't notice a separate thrashing plant pull up a root from the ground in front of him.
-His foot snagged it and he went down.
+Raffa tried to do the same, but while he was preoccupied with keeping an eye on Lobo, he didn’t notice a separate thrashing plant pull up a root from the ground in front of him.
+His foot snagged the root, and he went down.
 I, at least, had a general sense of the plants around me with my magic, allowing me to be a little more aware.

 I tried to move it with my magic, but it was no use.
-Trees were harder to affect than plants, and roots were the oldest part of the tree.
+Trees were harder to affect than plants, and the roots were the oldest part of the tree.
 Of course, creating an entire living forest had tapped me out in a sense too.